khuongduy354/obsidian-visualizer-vscode/DEV.md

 6. clear todos

 - Attachments handling
 - Included, Excluded folders, Attachment folders
+-> Exclude is a bug in vscode, which works in desktop but not in browser...

 # Working features
 ### on web only